Stanley Frodsham

-Life and Ministry
+Life and ministry

 Frodsham was born in 1882 in Bournemouth, England in a Christian home.
 As a young man he read a history of Hudson Taylor which he found inspirational.
 He later attended a YMCA in London, where he described a conversion experience.
-He then travelled to Johannesburg, South Africa where he worked for YMCA for a year in a secretarial role – a work that had just been established there.
+He then travelled to Johannesburg, South Africa, where he worked for the YMCA for a year in a secretarial role – a work that had just been established there.
 After this he travelled to Canada in 1906.

-On his return from Canada in 1908 Frodsham visited Alexander Boddy in his church in Sunderland, where a series of Pentecostal meetings had been taking place.
+On his return from Canada in 1908, Frodsham visited Alexander Boddy in his church in Sunderland, where a series of Pentecostal meetings had been taking place.
 Frodsham describes receiving the baptism in the Holy Spirit and speaking in tongues.
 He returned to Bournemouth where he hosted the British-Norwegian Pentecostal pioneer, T. B. Barratt in 1909.
-Frodsham began publishing a Pentecostal paper, "Victory," that same year.
+Frodsham began publishing a Pentecostal paper, Victory, that year.

 The following year, in 1910, Frodsham returned to Canada where he met and married Alice Rowlands.
-By 1916, he became a pastor for the Assemblies of God, and was elected General Secretary within five years.
-By 1921 he would also be elected as editor of the Pentecostal Evangel, and all other publications of the Assemblies of God.
+By 1916, he became a pastor for the Assemblies of God, and was elected general secretary within five years.
+By 1921, he was also elected as editor of the Pentecostal Evangel and all other publications of the Assemblies of God.

-In 1928, Frodsham wrote a history of the Pentecostal movement to date, called "With Signs Following".
-In all he wrote 15 books throughout his ministry.
+In 1928, Frodsham wrote a history of the Pentecostal movement to date, called With Signs Following.
+In al,l he wrote 15 books during his ministry.

 Controversy arose in the 1940s when Frodsham became involved in the Pentecostal offshoot Latter Rain Movement.
-This led to debate and criticism among Pentecostals of the period and eventually led to Frodsham's retirement.
-A resolution of the Assemblies of God was adopted reinforcing their official disapproval for the movement and a statement to that effect was published in The Pentecostal Evangel after Frodsham's retirement.
+This led to debate and criticism among Pentecostals of the period and eventually led to his retirement.
+A resolution of the Assemblies of God was adopted reinforcing their official disapproval of the movement and a statement to that effect was published in The Pentecostal Evangel after Frodsham's retirement.

 Owing to his writing and editing, Frodsham was affectionately known as "God's prophet with a pen".